atimpone/aws-foundation-journey/content/01-dev/02-build-the-environment/05-set-up-common-dev-network.md

 6. Select **`Create a resource share`**.
 7. Enter a **`Name`** of **`base-dev-vpc-public-subnets`**.
 8. Under **`Resources`**, by default, the subnets that were just provisioned should be listed.
-9. Select the checkbox to select all of the subnets.
+9. Select the checkbox to select all of the private subnets.
 10. Under **`Principals`**, uncheck **`Allow external accounts`** given that we're sharing the subnets only with other AWS accounts within this AWS organization.
 11. In the search field, copy the organization ID of the **`development`** OU.
 12. Select the matched OU.